 Low temperature cooking

 My favourite method comes into its own and it’s the perfect solution.
 And it couldn’t be easier: oven set to minimum and the patties sitting happy in there for an hour.
-They emerge perfectly cooked, but still looking fresh.
+They emerge perfectly cooked through, but still looking fresh and juicy.

 Duxelles?
 What duxelles?